21 Different Types of Ants in Oregon

 2. Cornfield Ant

-The cornfield ant, or Lasius neoniger, is one of the most common types of ants in Oregon.
-This ant is small and black in color, with a unique and distinct yellowish-orange band around its thorax.
+The cornfield ant, or Lasius neoniger, is one of Oregon’s most common types of ants.
+This small and black ant has a unique and distinct yellowish-orange band around its thorax.

-It is a ground-dwelling ant that nests in soil and lives in colonies that consist of a queen, workers, and some males.
+It is a ground-dwelling ant that nests in soil and lives in colonies of a queen, workers, and some males

 Cornfield ants are often found on agricultural land and in gardens.
 The cornfield ant is an omnivore and feeds on various foods, including insects, seeds, honeydew, and even dead animals.